adampaulberg/ringtail-deploy-service/README.md

 ringtail-deploy-service
 ===================

-This project is a collection of tools that live on a Ringtail machine and facilitatae installations and upgrades.
-It consists of two major parts - a web-service API, and a set of loosly coupled command line utilities to do installations.
+This project is a collection of tools that live on a Ringtail machine and facilitate installations and upgrades.
+It consists of two major parts - a web-service API, and a set of loosely coupled command line utilities to do installations.

 ##Getting Started